From Controversy to Consensus:

 The project team also included Andy Bressler, expert on offshore engineering, Peter Cantle, expert on air quality at Bioresources, Sarah Kruse, PhD, and Astrid Scholz, PhD, economists at Ecotrust, Daniel Pondella, PhD, marine biologist at Occidental College, and Ian Setnicka, Superintendent (ret.) of the Channel Islands National Park.

 The project was commissioned by the California Ocean Sciences Trust (Cal OST) for the California Natural Resources Agency, with support from California Ocean Protection Council, Chevron Corporation, Ocean Conservancy, Sportfishing Conservancy, and United Anglers.

-Rigs to Reefs: A Decision Analysis of Decommissioning California’s oil platforms article in February 2015 issue of ORMS Today about the project.
+Rigs to Reefs: A Decision Analysis of Decommissioning California’s oil platforms short article in ORMS Today, Feb 2015.

-Webinar given by Max Henrion about the project as a Stanford University’s Strategic Decision and Risk Management webinar.
+Webinar given by Max Henrion as a Stanford University’s Strategic Decision and Risk Management webinar.

-Letter to support from project client, Skyli McCafee, Director of California Ocean Sciences Trust
+Letter of support from project client, Skyli McCafee, then Director of California Ocean Sciences Trust

 A Multi-attribute Decision Analysis for Decommissioning Offshore Oil and Gas Platforms, Max Henrion, Brock Bernstein, & Surya Swamy, Integrated Environmental Assessment and Management, Vol 11, No 4, pp594-609.